Who we are

 „We reached a lot for the community, KyivPride was and is a big success.
 But we can go a step forward and change things still in the Ukrainian society, I’m sure about it.
 Now we must keep going on and support our friends in Ukraine even more.“

-He has been responsible in Munich’s Gay Community Center Sub for working with the press for several years.
+He has been responsible in Munich’s Gay Community Center Sub for working with the press for several years, recently he joined Munich Pride to take care of its PR.
 Conrad didn’t know much about Ukraine until the summer of 2012.
-After he met three guests of Munich’s CSD from Kiev during the Pride Week to talk about press work on both sides of the Schengen-border, he began to become interested in the lifes of lesbians, gays and transgender there and now he is all fired up on the issue.
-Conrad organizes the Contact Group and its press work and he also co-ordinates the Pride partnership between CSD Munich and KyivPride.
+After he met three guests of Munich’s CSD from Kyiv during the Pride Week to talk about press work on both sides of the Schengen-border, he began to become interested in the lifes of lesbians, gays and transgender there and now he is all fired up on the issue.
+Conrad organizes the Contact Group and its press work; his husband also co-ordinates the Pride partnership between CSD Munich and KyivPride.
 His main job is as an independent journalist and editor.

-„I greatly admire the courage and political skills of these young activists in Kiev who don’t let the difficult circumstances get them down.“
+„I greatly admire the courage and political skills of these young activists in Kyiv who don’t let the difficult circumstances get them down.“

 Of course, Uwe has many duties already.
 Most time in a week he works for Siemens to earn a living.
 “And I am working hard to gain some honour working for Munich’s gay community centre Sub, too”, he says jokingly.
 Uwe is a volunteer.
 Both jobs are fun for him and give his life a meaning.
 Uwe is a big lover of human beings.
 He supports people and gives advice if they might feel they need it.
 After having given company to his husband Wieland for KyivPride 2013, he now is part of Munich Kyiv Queer.
-Currently, he’s developing volunteer trainings for Kyiv’s LGBT-community every year and visited Odesa’s Creative Protest Festival in 2017.
+Currently, he’s developing volunteer trainings for Kyiv’s LGBT-community every year and visits OdesaPride nearly every year.
 He is one of Munich Kyiv Queer’s speakers.

 “Visiting Kyiv made me think about Human Rights.
 I am convinced that our world can improve as a whole when only two human beings start caring for each other.
 In Kyiv, I learned that this has always to be accompanied by a strong political commitment. “

-„I think it is brilliant that the scene in Munich and Kiev are linked.
+„I think it is brilliant that the scene in Munich and Kyiv are linked.
 Our work together has given new impetus to the twin city partnership.“

 Naomi ist easily one of Munich’s most famous artists that gets involved for the LGBT -community of her home city.
 Her works can be seen in many cafés and institutions of the scene, just recently a sculpture from Naomi was unveiled in the Munich City Museum.
 Naomi wants to engage herself for Kyiv, it is something close to her.
 Naomi bubbles with ideas.
 For CSD in Munich, she already created eye-catching art, she regularly exhibitits her work in Ukraine and holds workshops about “Creative Protest”, even a festival in Odesa.